The hidden cost of emotionally flat branding

 Sometimes the business simply no longer feels aligned with the person behind it.

-That’s difficult to measure, which is probably why people don’t talk about it very much.
-We tend to prefer things that feel objective: data, frameworks, conversion rates, audience demographics.
-Those things matter, obviously.
-But branding also exists in a softer and more emotional space than many people in business are comfortable admitting.
+But branding also exists in a softer and far more emotional space than many people in business are entirely comfortable admitting.